- > About Us

-In fiscal 2015, our investor relations activities included the General Meeting of Shareholders, quarterly financial results presentations and conference calls by the CEO, R&D Day, and an explanatory forum on the 5-year business plan.
-In addition, we participated in conferences held by securities companies, visited and held teleconferences with institutional investors.
+In fiscal 2016, our IR activities included the General Meeting of Shareholders as well as a briefing session for shareholders held in Osaka.
+We also conducted quarterly financial results presentations and conference calls by the president and CEO, R&D Day, and the Daiichi Sankyo Seminar for institutional investors.
+In addition, we participated in conferences held by securities companies and visited and held teleconferences with institutional investors.
 These activities were conducted on approximately 300 occasions both in and outside of Japan.

-In addition, we issued an investor relations e-mail magazine containing recent topics related to the Group to investors twice per month, and a video message from the CEO was distributed twice during the year.
-Thirteen briefings for private investors were held at locations across Japan, with roughly 600 in total participants.
+In addition, we issued an IR e-mail magazine containing recent topics related to the Group to investors twice per month, and a video message from the president and CEO was distributed three times during the year.
+Thirteen briefings for individual investors were held at locations across Japan, with roughly 900 participants in total.